-For us, a new year means a fresh perspective on our home and a critical assessment of the things we surround ourselves with.
+For us, a new year means decluttering to create more space and focus, but also having a critical assessment of the things we surround ourselves with.

 So it is no wonder decluttering is all the rage.
 Research shows us that a tidy home is actually good for us.
 In this blog, we will tell you why.